spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/marketplace/merchants/managing-merchant-users.md

 4. Click **Create**.

-By default, each Merchant User obtains the role of Merchant Portal Administrator.
+By default, each merchant user obtains the role of Merchant Portal Administrator.
 To change it, [edit the Back Office](https://documentation.spryker.com/docs/managing-users#editing-a-user) user record.

 ## Editing the merchant user